-During the audit of our financial statements for the fiscal year ended December 31, 2005, we identified the following internal control issues: (1) our failure to timely reconcile our accounts under PRC generally accepted accounting principles to U.S. GAAP; (2) our failure to withhold the individual income tax with respect to the employees' stock option gains; (3) the inappropriate claims by certain of our employees of personal income tax exemptions; (4) our understatement of selling expenses and liabilities; (5) our understatement of sales commissions and liabilities; and (6) our understatement of income tax expenses and tax liabilities.
-In response, we have corrected these errors, and our management initiated a review of our financial and accounting systems and identified material weaknesses in our internal control system over financial reporting related to our lack of personnel with U.S. GAAP reporting experience.
-This was compounded by the resignation of Lily Wang on March 22, 2006 as our CFO, which resulted in a lack of sufficient oversight over our financial reporting and other compliance matters.
-We have not appointed a formal successor CFO, but we have identified a CFO candidate who just commenced his probation period with our company on July 3, 2006.
-We have also appointed Ms. Jinling Qin, manager of our finance department, as the Acting CFO during the transition period.
-We are in the process of adopting some other remedial actions to rectify the identified material weaknesses in the internal control over our financial reporting.
-Such remedial actions include retaining professional consultants to advise on the internal control over our financial reporting, recruiting a new staff member who is familiar with U.S. GAAP and implementing procedures to withhold the individual income tax in connection with our employee's exercise of stock options.
+During the audit of our financial statements for the fiscal year ended December 31, 2005, we identified the following internal control issues: (1) our failure to timely reconcile our accounts under PRC generally accepted accounting principles to GAAP; (2) our failure to withhold the individual income tax with respect to the employees' stock option gains; (3) the inappropriate claims by certain of our employees of personal income tax exemptions; (4) our understatement of selling expenses and liabilities; (5) our understatement of sales commissions and liabilities; and (6) our understatement of income tax expenses and tax liabilities.
+In response, we have corrected these errors and our management initiated a review of our financial and accounting systems and identified material weaknesses in our internal control system over financial reporting related to our lack of personnel with GAAP reporting experience.
+We have taken remedial actions with respect to these material weaknesses, such as the recruitment of a senior financial manager who is familiar with GAAP, and also followed the advice of our Chinese tax consultants and made appropriate treatment on individual income tax with respect to the employees' stock option gains and our employees of personal income tax exemptions.
+We have also retained professional consultants to help us evaluate and improve our internal control over financial reporting.